 Property Investment - A Tax Guide

-This major new title leads the reader through the lifecycle of property ownership, from acquisition to eventual disposal.
+This title leads the reader through the lifecycle of property ownership, from acquisition to eventual disposal.
 At each stage, the tax issues are clearly explained and illustrated, with worked examples throughout.

 "It sets out the tax issues to be considered at each stage of investment ...
 All serious property investors, and their financial advisers and accountants, should read this book to understand the tax implications of investing in property." - from the foreword by Rebecca Cave FCA, MBA, CTA